theodorsm/covert-dtls/README.md

 ## Why does this library exists?

 The censorship circumvention system [Snowflake](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake) has previously been blocked by fingerprinting the DTLS handshake.
 This library is a module that extends the `pion/dtls` library by hooking and manipulating handshake messages to make them indistinguishable from other DTLS implementations used for WebRTC traffic.

 ## Fingerprint generation

 This repo contains a workflow ([.github/workflows/fingerprint.yaml](.github/workflows/fingerprint.yaml)) for automatically generating fresh DTLS handshakes (fingerprints) of new browser versions (Firefox and Chrome) by using a minimal WebRTC example application and Selenium.
 Fresh handshakes are captured each day and stored as pcap artifacts and the [fingerprints-captures](fingerprints-captures) directory.
 The pcaps are further parsed and a fingerprint is added to [pkg/mimicry/fingerprints.go](pkg/mimicry/fingerprints.go)

+## Validation

+This library was developed as part of a Master thesis, *"Reducing distinguishability of DTLS for usage in Snowflake"*.
+Additionally, *[dfind](https://github.com/theodorsm/dfind)* was created for analyzing and finding passive field-based fingerprints of DTLS. *dfind* was used to validate this library, finding that mimicked *ClientHello* messages was indistinguishable from the fresh browser handshakes .
+Analysis also found that randomization of extensions was especially effective against fingerprinting, while randomization of ciphers has potential, but must be configured properly.
+To provide more effective randomization, it is recommended to use this library with **configuring as many supported ciphers as possible** (using `Config.CipherSuites`).

 ## Features

-- Mimicking/replaying *ClientHello*s
+- Mimicking/replaying *ClientHello*
-- Randomization of *ClientHello*s
+- Randomization of *ClientHello*
   - cipher suites: shuffle and random size
   - extensions: shuffle
   - `use_srtp`: shuffle and random size